Ismailharik/rental-cars/README.md

 <li>In case you have used docker compose to run all backend service , make sur to update hosys file,by adding
 adding line indicated on the image below
 </li>
+<li>Please the first time you run services add some images to vehicles , I didn't persist data, ( the first images of all vehicles should be 1920x1080 , because I used first images of all vehicles in the carousel of client home page )</li>

 ![img_3.png](img_3.png)
 </ul>
 <div  align="center"  >